anoopkcn/obsidian-reference-map/.github/ISSUE_TEMPLATE/bug_report.md

 **Console output**

-If applicable, please include the console output.
+If applicable, please include the console output:

-Go to Reference Map Settings and turn on **Debug Mode**.
-Then Refresh the Reference Map in the settings(button at the top of settings page).
+Step 1: Go to Reference Map Settings and turn on **Debug Mode**.
-Please open the Obsidian developer console (view->Toggle Developer Tools).
-Then reproduce the issue you're describing.
-Please include any relevant error messages that appear in the console in your report here.
+Step 2: Please open the Obsidian developer console (view->Toggle Developer Tools).
+Step 3: Then reproduce the issue you're describing.
+Step 4: Please include any relevant error messages that appear in the console in your report here.
 Reference Map logs will start with the prefix `ORM: `.
+Step 5: Copy and paste the console output here.

 **Expected behavior**